ARM-software/SDS-Framework/documentation/utilities.md

 For normally recorded files, the delta time and the recording interval are identical, so no information about the delta time status is printed.
-If the delta time and the recording interval are not identical, i.e. a difference is detected, the record number is also saved and the **DeltaTime** is printed in the summary report.
+If the delta time and the recording interval are not identical, i.e. a difference is detected, the **DeltaTime** together with record number is printed out in the summary report.

 ```txt
 File     : Temperature.0.sds